 - Faculty reproducing, copying, or distributing an original work of another for their class(es).

-- Posting images or information on Blackboard without citations.
+- Posting images or information for student assignments without citations.

 - Posting copies of anything that is not your intellectual property without citations or adhering to fair use restrictions.